nywton/currency-converter-ruby/README.md

 ```
 ---

+## Api Reference

-## Session API
+### Create Session

 Authenticate a user and obtain a JSON Web Token (JWT) for subsequent requests.

-### Create Session

 ```
 POST /session